ClarissaBaciu/player_update_assignment/README.md

 - If a *File not found* message appears, it signifies the input file has not been named or saved properly.
 - If a *Error while handling request* message appears, the API request has not been properly configured which may be attributed to the input being improperly configured or the server url being innacurate.
-- If a *Response is inexistant* message appears, the MAC address specified may not exist in the server.
+- If a *Response is inexistant* message appears, there may be a problem with the URL provided.